themanwiththegoldenhand/lotr-php-sdk/README.md

 ```bash
 vendor/bin/phpunit
 ```
-This will run all the tests in the tests directory.
+This will run all the tests in the `tests` directory.
+###### Running all the tests in the project assumes you have cloned the repository.

 ## Contributing
 If you find any bugs or have any feature requests, please open an issue on the GitHub repository.
 Pull requests are also welcome!